Rhode Island: Name

-Origins of the name
+Origins

-Despite its name, most of Rhode Island is on the mainland of the United States.
-Prior to 2020, its official name was State of Rhode Island and Providence Plantations, derived from the merger of Colonial settlements around Narragansett bay, and outside the jurisdiction of Plymouth colony.
-The settlements of Rhode Island (Newport and Portsmouth) were on what is commonly called Aquidneck Island today but was called Rhode Island in Colonial times.
-Providence Plantations referred to settlements on the mainland including Providence and what would become Warwick.
+Despite its name, most of Rhode Island is on the U.S. mainland.
+Its official name was State of Rhode Island and Providence Plantations from its beginning in 1636 until 2020, and it is referred to in that manner in the United States Constitution.
+This name was derived from the merger of Colonial settlements around Narragansett Bay, and outside the jurisdiction of Plymouth colony.
+The settlements of Rhode Island (Newport and Portsmouth) were on Rhode Island, also known as Aquidneck Island.
+Providence Plantations referred to settlements on the mainland of Providence and Warwick.

 It is unclear how the island came to be named Rhode Island, but two historical events may have been influential: